10 Common JavaScript Interview Mistakes (And How to Avoid Them)

 10. Poor Problem-Solving Mindset

-• Write pseudocode before actual code.
+• Write pseudocode before coding

 How to Improve and Ace Your JavaScript Interviews